benwilcock/spring-cloud-stream-demo/docs/index.md

 #### The Loansource Microservice

-For the Loansource misroservice we're leaning on a new feature that arrived in Spring Cloud Stream v2.1 - [Spring Cloud Function support][function-support].
+For the Loansource misroservice we're using a new feature from Spring Cloud Stream v2.1 - [Spring Cloud Function support][function-support].
 With this new feature, all that's required to get the `LoansourceApplication` microservice to act as a source of `Loan` messages is to declare an `@Bean` method which generates and returns a `Supplier<>`.
 In this case it's a `Supplier` of type `Loan`.
 The function method code looks something like this...

 ```java
 @Bean